December 12

 Psalm Response: Judith 13:18bcde, 19

 18 O daughter, blessed are you of the most high God above all the women upon the earth; and blessed is the Lord God, who has created the heavens and the earth, who guided you in cutting off the head of the chief of our enemies.
-19 Because of this, your resoluteness will not depart from the heart of men, who will remember the power of God for ever.
+19 Because of this, your resoluteness will not depart from the heart of men, who will remember the power of God forever.

 World English Bible

 The book of Judith was the story of a Jewish maiden who beheaded an enemy general while he slept in his tent.
 Judith returned the head of the general to Jerusalem.
-Judith was praised for her act of bravery in in the verses above.
+Judith was praised for her act of bravery in the verses above.

 Top of the page